AinaPR/web/README.md

 # web
 Website
-Images are in image folder
+Images are in image folder,
-1 css file
+1 css file,
-html for catalan, spanish (finishing with s) and english (finishing with e=
+html for catalan, spanish (finishing with s) and english (finishing with e)